amane011/amane011/README.md

 iOS Developer
 -------------

-I am passionate about developing innovative iOS applications that make a real difference
+I am passionate about developing innovative android applications that make a real difference

 * 🌍  I'm based in United States
 * ✉️  You can contact me at [ankitmane11@gmail.com](mailto:ankitmane11@gmail.com)